rosasip/enterprise-active-directory-security-lab/README.md

  ## 2. Creating User Accounts - Identity & Access Management
+ - Objective: Provision domain user accounts with standardized naming conventions and attributes.
   - Locate the Target Container:
     - Select your LAB_Assets > Accounts OU.
     - Select the specific department (e.g., IT_Admins or Finance).

 - Provision a New User:
   - Right-click the departmental OU and select New > User.